 Minimum Records Request Fee.
 A minimum records request fee of $15 per address being requested is required at the time of requesting records.
 By Mail requests will not be processed without a minimum fee .

-Depending on the number, size and complexity of the records request, it may require additional time for processing.
+Depending on the number, size and complexity of the records request, it may require additional time and/or fees for processing.
 See the Records Request Fees and Process Timeline webpage for more information on fees and process timeline.

 To learn more about the Resource Records program, visit the Resource Records webpage.